lanceman2/panels/README.md

 that the dynamic linker is a tool that should be made useful by users of shared libraries.
 Too me it's obvious, let all things do their thing.
-The cost of making libraries unload-able is just cleaning up all the library's objects, for all constructors, there are destructors; all they have to do is clean house.
+The cost of making libraries unload-able is just cleaning up all the library's objects; for all constructors, there are destructors; all they have to do is clean house.

 As seen from above, Qt and GTK are not modules.
-They are designed to take over and be central to your development.
+They take over and become central to your development.
 They are that way by design.
 There may be modular aspects to Qt and GTK, but it is constrained to be internal to their respective libraries and frameworks.
 Once you use a part of them you'll likely be stuck with innate incompatibilities when trying to use them with other code outside those frameworks.
 As a very common example, if you wish to code with pthreads (NPTL) and GTK you'll need to understand the internal workings of the GTK main loop code.
-I wrote a hack to do it (in the same process without changing GTK codes), but if GTK was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code;
-and it would have been much more efficient had they not required using their main loop code in order to use GTK GUIs (also I was told it could not be done, so I did it).  gthreads may wrap all of pthreads (and I don't think it does) but it's not near as standard and robust as pthreads, and it can't be, it's built on pthreads.
+I wrote a hack to do it (in the same process without changing GTK codes), but if GTK was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code; and it would have been much more efficient had they not required using their main loop code in order to use GTK GUIs (also I was told it could not be done, so I did it).  gthreads may wrap all of pthreads (and I don't think it does) but it's not as standard and robust as pthreads, and it can't be, it's built on pthreads.
 Qt is much worse, if you develop with Qt you are married to the Qt development framework.
 Qt even has it's own, unique, develop language called MOC which compiles into C++.
 It's been said that C++ will likely get enough functionality to replace MOC in the future.

 Don't get me wrong.
 GTK and Qt are great things.
 But, they are what they are, large and dominate.
-You can't develop with either one of them without it dominating all aspects of your projects coding design.
+You can't develop with either one of them without it dominating most aspects of your projects coding design.

+## Development notes:

+### TODO

+There is a hidden wish list in the C (and header) source files.
+Just "grep" for "TODO" in the source files to see this wish list.
+An example could be like wanting a particular implemented algorithm to be more performant; the code will have a C comment at or in that implemented algorithm that starts with the word TODO.